 \section{Discussion and outlook}

-We have bootstrapped, for the first time, the symbol of the planar two-loop $\mathord{-}\mathord{-}\mathord{+}\mathord{+}\mathord{+}\mathord{+}$ scattering amplitude in QCD, at leading transcendental weight.
-While this is the most complicated part of the amplitude in terms of special functions, we have shown that it is also the simplest part in terms of coefficients.
-The fact that we are able to find an answer that is fully consistent with various physical requirements can be taken as evidence for the correctness of the conjecture that prefactors at maximal weight part can be fully obtained from leading singularities.
+We bootstrapped, for the first time, the symbol of the planar two-loop $\mathord{-}\mathord{-}\mathord{+}\mathord{+}\mathord{+}\mathord{+}$ scattering amplitude in QCD, at maximal transcendental weight.
+While this is the most complicated part of the amplitude in terms of special functions, we showed that it is also the simplest part in terms of coefficients.
+The fact that we were able to find an answer that is fully consistent with various physical requirements can be taken as evidence for the correctness of the result, and in particular of the conjecture that the prefactors at maximal weight can be obtained from four-dimensional leading singularities.
 We provide our results in computer-readable form in ancillary files.
-Our bootstrap framework naturally extends to other helicity sectors \footnote{In the case of next-to-MHV helicity configurations, additional alphabet letters from refs. \cite{Abreu:2024fei,Henn:2025xrc} may be required.} and processes with external fermions.

-While the total two-loop alphabet comprises $245$ alphabet letters, of which $167$ can appear up to weight four, we find that only $137$ of them appear in the final answer.
+Although the total two-loop alphabet comprises $245$ letters, of which $167$ can appear up to weight four, we find that only $137$ of them appear in the final answer.
 We take this observation as a hint for further structure, which is yet to be understood.
-Indeed two recent papers have suggested connections of some of the six-particle letters to flag varieties, cf. \cite{Pokraka:2025ali,Bossinger:2025rhf}.
+The first steps in this direction have been made in two recent papers that suggest connections of some of the six-particle letters to flag varieties, cf. \cite{Pokraka:2025ali,Bossinger:2025rhf}.

 The symbol of the triple collinear splitting function $g \longrightarrow ggg$ that we provide predicts a part of the leading-color two-loop amplitude $gg \to H gg$.
 Similarly, we obtained a new result for the symbol of the planar double soft function, extending previous one-loop results \cite{Zhu:2020ftr,Czakon:2022dwk}.
-In view of its phenomenological relevance, it would be very interesting to extend our result to the function level, and to include lower-weight terms.
+In view of its phenomenological relevance, it would be very interesting to extend these results to the function level, and to include the lower-weight terms.